Optimal Multitask Linear Regression and Contextual Bandits under Sparse Heterogeneity: Multitask Linear Regression

-\begin{remark}[Comparison with \cite{xu2021learning}] When $n^m=\Theta(n)$ for some $n> 0$ and all $m\in[M]$, \cite{xu2021learning} estimate $\beta^\star$ via a trimmed mean of the initial local OLS estimates.
-Then, a Lasso-based shrinkage is used to estimate the local parameters $\{\beta^m:m\in[M]\}$.
-The Lasso step is much more computationally expensive than our covariate-wise procedure.
+\begin{remark}[Comparison with \cite{xu2021multitask}] When $n_m=\Theta(n)$ and $\sigma_m=\Theta(\sigma)$ for some $n>0$ and $\sigma>0$ and all $m\in[M]$, \cite{xu2021multitask} estimate $\beta^\star$ through a trimmed mean of the individual OLS estimates.
+Then, a Lasso-based shrinkage is used to estimate the local parameters $\{\beta^{(m)}\}_{m=1}^M$.
+The Lasso step is more computationally expensive than our covariate-wise procedures.
 Moreover, the trimmed mean is less effective than the median in handling sparse heterogeneity.
-First, setting the trimming proportion $\omega$---namely, the fraction of the data trimmed---requires knowing the sparse heterogeneity parameter $s$.
-In \citet[Corollary 1]{xu2021learning}, $\omega$ is chosen as $\widetilde{\Theta}(\sqrt{s/d})$.
-On the contrary, the median is tuning-free.
-Second, using a single trimming proportion $\omega$ is suboptimal, as trimming fewer local estimates for covariates with smaller number $|\cB_k|$ of unaligned tasks can improve accuracy.
-The optimal choice of $\omega =\widetilde{\Theta}(\sqrt{s/d})$ yields $ \EE[\|\widehat{\beta}^m-\beta^m\|_1]=\widetilde{O}(({d}/{\sqrt{M}}+\sqrt{sd}){\sigma}/{\sqrt{\mu n}})$, which is larger than the minimax optimal rate by a factor of $\sqrt{d/s}$ (see Theorem \ref{thm:ls-fixed-design} and \ref{thm:lower1} for the optimality results). \end{remark}
+First, setting the fraction of the data trimmed $\omega$, taken as $\sqrt{s/d}$ in \citet[Corollary 1]{xu2021multitask}, requires knowing the sparse heterogeneity level $s$.
+In contrast, the weighted median is applicable to all potential values of $s$.
+Second, using a single trimming proportion $\omega$ is suboptimal, as trimming fewer local estimates for covariates with more aligned tasks can improve accuracy.
+The best choice of $\omega =\sqrt{s/d}$ yields $ \|\widehat{\beta}^{(m)}-\beta^{(m)}\|_1=\widetilde{O}_P(({d}/{\sqrt{M}}+\sqrt{sd}){\sigma}/{\sqrt{n}})$, which is larger than the minimax optimal rate by a factor of $\sqrt{d/s}$ (see Theorem \ref{thm:ls-fixed-design} and \ref{thm:lower1} for optimality). \end{remark}

-Proposition \ref{prop:center-covariate} provides an upper bound relating to the frequency ${|\cB_k|}/{\tau}$ of misalignment.
+Proposition \ref{prop:center-covariate} provides an upper bound relating to the weighted frequency $W_{\cB_k}/W_{[M]}$ of misalignment.
 This result cannot be obtained by directly applying concentration inequalities to the estimates, due to heterogeneity.
-Instead, we analyze the concentration of the empirical $(1/2\pm{|\cB_k|}/{\tau})$-quantiles to mitigate the influence of heterogeneity.
+Instead, we analyze the concentration of the empirical weighted $(1/2\pm{W_{\cB_k}}/{W_{[M]}})$-quantiles to mitigate the influence of heterogeneity.
 The constant $1/5$, which restricts the heterogeneity, is not essential and is chosen for clarity.
 With more cumbersome calculations, it can be replaced with any number below ${1}/{2}$.